YaranaIotGuru/ESP32-DHT-Monitoring-WebSocket/README.md

 - Additionally, the WebSocket connection allows for real-time updates without refreshing the page.

 ## Video Tutorial on Yarana IoT Guru YouTube Channel
-For a comprehensive step-by-step tutorial on setting up this project, check out the video on [Yarana IoT Guru YouTube channel](link_to_youtube_video).
+For a comprehensive step-by-step tutorial on setting up this project, check out the video on [Yarana IoT Guru YouTube channel](https://youtu.be/gOhSKx6GzaU).

 ## Contributors
-- Your Name (@YourGitHubUsername)
+- Your Name (@YaranaIotGuru)

 ## License
 This project is licensed under the [MIT License](LICENSE).